 While You Are At It

 Most of the time, you will not notice the Milky Way when you look at the sky with the naked eye.
-The long exposure is the whole idea that makes the Milky Way visible in our photos.
+The long exposure is the whole idea that makes our galaxy visible in our photos.
 The prolonged time of exposure and some post-processing generates a great picture of it.

 We will be using the “Timed Release” mode of MIOPS Mobile Remote.
 This mode allows us to keep the shutter open for an exact duration.
 Also, as the camera will be triggered electronically, there will be no shaking caused by pressing the shutter release button.
 The stability of the tripod is also very important.
 Make sure that your tripod is well balanced and fixed.

-Don’t forget that we don’t want to capture the star trails.
+Don’t forget that the camera settings play a huge role here and we don’t want to capture the star trails.
 So, the exposure must be long enough to capture the stars but shorter than time duration where they start to trail.
 As a general formula for finding the maximum shutter speed, you can apply the famous “500 Rule”.
 This rule gives you a simple way of calculating the shutter speed for a successful Milky Way picture.
 The formula is just dividing 500 by the focal length of your lens.
 If your camera has a crop sensor, you need to divide the result by the crop factor.
 You will have a shorter exposure if your lens is cropped.

 What Else to Check?

-The biggest problem in this kind of shootings is light pollution, so try to find a place far away from the city.
+The biggest problem for shooting star photography is light pollution, so try to find a place far away from the city.
 The spring and summer days are the best days to try.
-Try to shoot in a night with no clouds.
+Try to shoot the night sky with no clouds.
 Also, avoid locations very close to the see due to humidity in the air.
 Humidity means blurry images.
 Also, the new moon days are the best ones as there will be very little light from the moon.

 Learn more about MIOPS Mobile Remote Camera and Flash Trigger for Astrophotography